-If the background is garish or distracting and you can’t easily eliminate it.
-So, why not use it imaginatively to your advantage?
-You can draw your subject away from the backdrop and shoot on a wider aperture and shorter exposure to reduce the depth of field.
+Some backgrounds can be garish and distracting.
+If you can’t easily eliminate your backdrop, why not use it imaginatively to your advantage?
+You can draw your subject away from it and shoot on a wider aperture and shorter exposure to reduce the depth of field.
 Focus manually on your subject which will come out clear and sharply defined against a blurred background.
 The human eye naturally seeks out the elements that are in focus.
 This method allows for artistic texture without completely removing the creative interest of the wider shot.

 Sometimes getting rid of a distraction is simply a matter of moving your camera to another place.
 Often a small movement is enough to completely eliminate a distracting tree branch or a lamppost that appears to be growing out of someone’s head.